MuckRock/maternal-mortality/README.md

 ### How to analyze state death data with lookup tools

-To interpret underlying or multiple cause of death codes found in this data, please refer to the WHO’s ICD-10 lookup tool, found here:
+To interpret underlying or multiple cause of death codes found in this data, there are several different lookup tools available.
+Here are three of the most frequently-used options:

+The American Medical Association provides an easy-to-navigate codes lookup tool called Codify, available here: https://www.aapc.com/codes/icd-10-codes-range/

+The World Health Organization has a similar tool, which provides detail on the conditions and causes of certain codes, available here: https://icd.who.int/browse10/2019/en#/

+The U.S. Centers for Medicaid & Medicare Services has .xls files for billable and non-billable ICD-10 codes on its website.
+Please note that there are differences in the formatting of codes in these files and to properly "join" the data, you would need to combine the billable and non-billable files: https://www.cms.gov/medicare/coordination-benefits-recovery-overview/icd-code-lists

 ### Limitations and caveats